HorseshitPhilosophy/Horseshit/_posts/2025-03-04-69-expanded-agnostic-axioms.markdown

 It is philosophy turned inward, watching the play of distinctions that make philosophy possible at all.
 And in doing so, it offers no final truth, only a perpetual practice:
 to keep sense standing, even as the cards shift in the wind.

+### Theorem 10 — Ontological Pluriformity

+**Claim:**
+Being-as-intelligible is inherently plural in structure, because intelligibility requires multiple, irreducible, non-totalizable contextual organizations.
+Therefore, pluralism is ontological, not merely epistemic.

+---

+### Proof Sketch

+1. **Axiom 0 (Presentation):**
+   All that is discussable or deniable is already presented.
+   → Presentation is the minimal ontological fact.

+2. **Axiom 1 (Contextuality):**
+   Presentation is intelligible only within a contextual organization (interpreted frame within a worldview).
+   → Intelligibility = contextual presentation.

+3. **Theorem 2 (Frame-Relativity of Verdict-Words):**
+   Each contextual organization has its own adjudicator.
+   Verdict-words (true, real, valid, holy, etc.) gain meaning only through that adjudicator.
+   → Each intelligible appearance is anchored to a specific mode of authentication.

+4. **Theorem 6 (No Global Truth Section):**
+   No single adjudicator can coherently evaluate all expressions across all contexts.
+   Any attempt at universal adjudication collapses via self-reference or infinite meta-lift.
+   → No single contextual structure can exhaust all presentation.

+5. **Theorem 7 (Residual Indeterminacy):**
+   Composite contexts must retain unresolved issues (ι > 0) to remain viable.
+   Total resolution leads to self-sealing collapse.
+   → Contexts cannot fuse into a single closed system.

+6. **Theorem 3 (Limit of Totalization):**
+   Any contextual organization that declares itself complete applies its own adjudicator to itself, violating the Separation Requirement.
+   → No context can be final or absolute.

+7. **Theorem 8 (Curvature of Coherence):**
+   Adjudicative translations are path-dependent; transporting verdicts across multiple contexts can return them altered.
+   → There is no flat, homogeneous, context-free space of intelligibility.

+---

+### Conclusion:
+- Presentation is the only ontological given.
+- All presentation is contextually mediated.
+- No single context can totalize all presentation.
+- Contexts must remain multiple, distinct, and partially incompatible.
+- Their interactions produce load-bearing indeterminacy and curved coherence.
+- This plurality is structurally necessary, not a cognitive limitation.

+**Therefore:**
+Ontological reality is structurally pluriform—its intelligibility requires a multiplicity of irreducible contextual organizations.
+Plurality is not a feature of our knowledge of being;
+plurality is a structural feature of being-as-presented. ∎